Learn about free on-demand learning

 A final point to consider—which may be an advantage or disadvantage depending upon the patient—is that clinical trials need more monitoring than standard clinical practice.
 This means visits to the doctor tend to be longer and more frequent than regular clinic visits.

 Clinical trials are limited not only to a particular condition, such as rheumatoid arthritis (RA), but also to people who meet carefully defined criteria.
-For example, some trials are for RA patients who are taking the medication methotrexate (Rheumatrex), whereas other trials may exclude patients taking this medication.
+For example, some trials may only be for RA patients who are taking a specific medication, whereas other trials may exclude patients taking that medication.
 To accurately assess whether a new medication is effective in helping arthritis, many studies enroll only patients who have a certain level of disease activity (e.g., counting the number of joints affected, looking at lab test results, and asking specific questions).
 Clinical trials may also exclude patients with other illnesses that might adversely affect health and interfere with an accurate assessment of the study medicine’s safety.

 The best way to find out about clinical trials in rheumatology is to ask your rheumatologist, who can answer your questions and refer you to appropriate trials.
 Information about clinical trials can also be found on reliable websites, such as www.clinicaltrials.gov.